kplsn/myspace/content/portfolio/Wall of Fame.md

 As Confluence poses limitations, this page is a static image that will be routinely updated by the Support Team Leads.
 As our Support Team Leads do not currently have design experience, I was empowered to offer 1:1 mini Figma lessons so that they can feel confident in maintaining this page on their own.

-Adding a photo icon for each user was a simple way to personalize the feedback
+Adding a photo icon for each user was a simple way to personalize the feedback.

 ![Wall of Fame](/portfolio/images/V2.png)